octorrent/rbootstrap-dht/README.md

 rbootstrap-dht
 =============

-The DHT bootstrap server can be used as an introducer to the octorrent DHT network.
-Like the ones running at `router.octorrent.com`.
+The DHT bootstrap server can be used as an introducer to the sectorrent DHT network.
+Like the ones running at `router.sectorrent.com`.

-OcTorrent clients can use this server to join the DHT, assuming some number of clients are agreeing on using the same server.
+SecTorrent clients can use this server to join the DHT, assuming some number of clients are agreeing on using the same server.

-If you want to use the [Java](https://github.com/octorrent/jbittorrent-dht) version.
+If you want to use the [Java](https://github.com/sectorrent/jbittorrent-dht) version.

 The command line options are: